nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Adding profile picture using command line interface: `addPicture`

-Adds a profile picture to the patient’s profile by specifying filepath to desired profile picture.
+You can add a profile picture to your patient’s profile by specifying a filepath to your desired profile picture.

 All patient profiles are preloaded with a stock profile picture.